jmarielaure/Essay-quality-prediction/README.md

 ## ENHANCEMENT :

-Future step to improve our performance score could reside in:
+Future steps to improve our performance score could reside in:

 - Improving our features